learn-co-curriculum/phase-3-debugging-with-pry/README.md

 # Debugging with Pry

+## Learning Goals

+- Explain how Pry is a more flexible REPL than IRB.
+- Install Pry on your computer (already installed for IDE users).
+- Debug a program using binding.pry within the body of your file.

-## Overview
+## Introduction

 We'll cover Pry, a type of REPL, and discuss how to install and use it to debug a program.

-## Objectives

-1. Explain how Pry is a more flexible REPL than IRB.
-2. Install Pry on your computer (already installed for IDE users).
-3. Debug a program using binding.pry within the body of your file.

 ## What Is a REPL?